 Is it the ring walk or names on the poster? – These two have been named possible sticking points byHearn in the past, but you never know whether the Matchroom boss is joking or not.

 The venue seems to be something of a problem.
 Firstly, Hearn said it was likely to be the Middle East.
 Most recently, he outlined he wanted Las Vegas.

-Joshua is holding his meetings with his team, according to a new update.
+According to a new update, Joshua is holding his meetings with his team.
 AJ says things are going well, but nobody knows what’s happening behind closed doors.

 “Another positive meeting with 258 Management.
 (258) have informed me things are shaping up nicely,” assured Joshua.

 “They will be sharing the update with Eddie, and you’ll be hearing from me soon,” he added.